idati/P5-Make-Effective-Data-Visualization/README.md

 The bar chart shows the students performance (I used PV1Math) on the y axis and the different answer possibilities on the x axis that are important to answer the question "The importance of school factors in explaining academic performance."

+Aid factor?

+(1) Is Internet connection available for you to use at school?

+Interest factor?

+(2) Describe Learning Strategies

+(7) I seek explanatuins of things

+Teacher factor?

+(4) how often do the teacher gives extra help?

+(5) My teacher gets students to listen to her

+Sozial/Attitude factor

+(3) I feel like an outsider (or left out of things) at school

+(6) School has been a waste of time

 Design - The decision to use bar chart was used because it is the easiest way to visualise two variables (student performance - have datatype integer and answers for different questions - have datatype string).
 When someone would ask why not Scatterplot I would answer, Scatterplot should be used when you have two variables with datatype integer to show some linear correlation.
 [explain any design choices you made including changes to the visualization after collecting feedback]